BaseMax/LatinSquareGen/README.md

-# LatinSquareGen
+# Latin Square Gen (LatinSquareGen)

-Easy-to-use software for calculating and counting the number of Latin squares in the user's given order, this program can perform any order without computational limitations.
+Easy-to-use software for calculating(generating) and counting the number of Latin squares in the user's given order, this program can perform any order without computational limitations.
+(Latin square generator)

 # What is Latin square?